Ianvoltaire4/Family-Feud/README.md

-# Family-Feud
-Title: Family Feud Inspired Project
+Title: What do you know?

 Description:
 Our project draws inspiration from the popular game show, Family Feud.
 It features a dynamic setup with three key roles: two teams and a host.
 The host's responsibilities include managing the submission process and ensuring that users' responses are not duplicated.